exterior street sign

 freehouse.co/locations/belfast-love

-Pure Spirits is known for its excellent seafood – oysters and mussels in particular – and St. Patrick’s Day is an opportunity for the restaurant’s love for their $2 Buck-a-Shuck Irish Point PEI Oysters to shine.
-Irish Salmon with hazelnut gremolata, colcannon and gravy is on the menu, as is Ontario-based Rowe Farms Bangers & Mash with heirloom carrots and gravy.
-Guinness and green beer are $10 a pint.
+Pure Spirits is known for its excellent seafood– oysters and mussels in particular– and St. Patrick’s Day is an opportunity for the restaurant’s $2 Buck-a-Shuck Irish Point PEI Oysters to shine.
+Also on the menu: Irish stew, beer-battered fish and chips and pints of Guinness and green beer.
+On March 17, there will also be live music performances from fiddler Laura C. Bates and guitarist Igor Laze.

 Stout Irish Pub is located in the heart of Toronto’s Irish Cabbagetown district, where St. Patrick’s Day festivities will be nonstop.
-Swing by to enjoy a few brews along with Irish dancing and music on the 17th.
+Swing by to enjoy a few brews along with dishes like O Hara’s Stout Beef & Veg Stew and “The Dubliner In Paris,” their take on the French dip sandwich.

 221 Carlton St., Toronto